 Koulouri is the cheapest Greek street food you will find in Athens, costing nothing more than 0,50€.
 Simple yet delicious, a freshly baked koulouri in your hand, bought early in the morning, will warm your heart.
 It has been doing so since ancient times for generations of Greeks, no matter how poor or rich, young or old.
 As big bread eaters, Greeks get crazy for this tasty bread ring sprinkled with sesame seeds.
 We can now find it in different variations from their street vendors, filled with cheese, sun-dried tomato, chocolate etc.

 To enjoy this traditional Greek street food, our recommendation is to buy it plain – crunchy or soft, cut it in half and stuff it with cheese, ham and whatever you can imagine (toasted gets even better!).
 Vegetarians or not, your attention please: our favourite recipe includes feta cheese, slices of juicy tomato, olive paste and cucumber – a snack so delicious, that when you try it, you will want to have it for breakfast every day.

-Ooh, pies.. the biggest chapter in Greek food culture!
+Ooh, pies.. the biggest chapter in Greek food culture and Greek street food!
 Everywhere you travel in Greece, they’ll wait for you to make your days even more delightful.
 Delicious Greek words you should know:

-Bougatsa= a kind of pie made of thin fillo, tossed in the air to make it crunchy and airy.
+Bougatsa: A kind of pie made of thin phyllo, tossed in the air to make it crunchy and airy.
 Seeing a bougatsa master making it is an experience in itself.
 The two most popular fillings are cheese and cream, for both sweet and savoury addicts out there.